Using the SDK for a function in Go

-The runtime environment does not have a pre-installed library for accessing the Yandex Cloud API.
-To use the library, add a dependency to your Go application.
+The runtime does not have a pre-installed library for accessing the Yandex Cloud API.
+To use it, add a dependency to your Go application.
 The library source code is available on GitHub

 The SDK (Software Development Kit)